fdietze/website/_posts/2023-06-02-human-alignment-technology.md

 ---
 title: Human Alignment Technology
 excerpt: Human alignment, the process of establishing shared understanding among individuals, is crucial for effective collaboration and organization.
-It is essential for making civilizations flourish.
+It is essential for civilizations to flourish.
 math: false
 author: [Felix Dietze]
 draft: true